whaleygeek/MyLittleComputer/README.md

 of a second operand (unlike all other LMC instructions), so the B register is used for the second operand.

+A lot of work has just been done to move all optional extensions into separate modules.
+This is so that the core simulator assembler and disassembler are as true to the original LMC architecture as possible.
+I have not documented the extension mechanism yet (but will do soon), as this means that the MUL and DIV features can be turned on and off, and also that students can extend the architecture and the instruction set in a clean way themselves if they want to add new features.

 I am looking at possibility of writing a librarian and a linker, so that the multiply and divide routines could be written by children, and then put into a library and linked into the code.
 This would actually be better than using extended instructions, as the multiply routine is